AL06

 • Confirm actual fuel level: Visually inspect the main tank and day tank (if fitted).
 Refill with the correct fuel type (diesel or gas) as specified for the SDMO model.

 • Check fuel level sensor: Locate the SDMO fuel level sender on the tank.
-Inspect wiring and connector for corrosion or damage.
-Gently move the float arm (if accessible) and observe level reading on the controller.
+Inspect the wiring and connector for corrosion or damage.
+Gently move the float arm (if accessible) and observe the level reading on the controller.

 • Bleed fuel system if tank ran dry: If the tank was empty, refill and bleed air from the fuel system using the manual priming pump and bleed screws on the SDMO fuel filter head and injection pump.

-• Test sensor electrically: Measure resistance of the fuel level sender across its terminals and compare with SDMO specifications.
+• Test sensor electrically: Measure the resistance of the fuel level sender across its terminals and compare with SDMO specifications.
 Replace the sender if readings are out of range or intermittent.

 • Reset alarm: Clear AL06 on the controller and verify that the fuel level indication is stable and accurate.